- slide 1 of 5

 - Rhythm and Meter- There is no metrical pattern.
 Whitman is the father of free verse.
 He does use repetition, hwoever, to create rhythm.

 - Synecdoche - Of all the "I Hear America Singing" literary terms, none makes its mark more strongly than synecdoche.
 "America" in line 1 represents individual Americans, more specifically, workers.
 Each line of the poem is an example of synecdoche (a special type of metaphor where the parts equal the whole or the whole equals the parts).
-Whitman is celebrating the greatness of America by celebration the greatness of its individuals.
+Whitman is celebrating the greatness of America by celebrating the greatness of its individuals.

 - Word Choice - "Carols" in line 1 is a connotatively charged word.
 It is most often associated with holy songs about Christmas.
 What better way to celebrate individuals and the physical body than connecting it with the physical manifestation of God himself.